 This was adapted from Flo Braker’s amazing Four Star Rugelach.
 I used her entire Cottage Cheese Dough recipe to make 24 full sized crescents.
-I didn’t spread cinnamon sugar on the dough, because I figured the jam would make this pastry sweet enough.
+I didn’t spread cinnamon sugar on the dough, because I figured that jam would make this pastry sweet enough.
 So that is another variation besides the size difference.
-But ah, these were so good!
+But ah, these were good!

 1/4 cup strained apricot jam